Undergraduate Academic Programs / Departments / Courses

 Business 1710 – Organizational Behaviour

-Biology 1320 – Introduction to Organisms
+Biology 1320 – Organisms and their Environment

 Chemistry 1120 – General Chemistry II; Chemistry 2430 – Organic Chemistry